folio-org/mod-calendar/docs/testing.md

 mvn verify
 ```

 Then, `target/site/jacoco/index.html` will provide a nice interface showing the coverage status.
+The
+`unit` and `integration` folders here will also include reports for just unit, or just integration,
+tests respectively.

 If you prefer more proactive coverage reports, there are a number of plugins for IDEs which will
 report this, such as